jpoffline/cushon/README.md

 The `fund`, `customer`, and `deposit` model instances are stored in a SQL database (rather than NoSQL) - the models lend themselves naturally to being tabular.
 Will also allow for simple update and cross-model queries.

-The overall architecture separates out implementation from usage where practical in such a simple example application.
+The overall architecture separates out implementation from usage where practical in such a simple example application, via interfaces.
 This allows for dependency injection, which significantly improves testability and enhances maintanance/extensibility.

-Interfaces are used - so that each service can define the interface of dependencies, and the application can give a service that implements the interface.

-Automated tests for some of the HTTP endpoints, and for the deposit service are provided - this has the business logic and so deserves good tests.
+Unit and integration tests cover the deposit service and several HTTP endpoints, particularly those involving business logic.

 ## Usage